Fix gRPC DEADLINE_EXCEEDED Errors Under Load

 Step 1: Propagate deadlines through every hop

-Go server-side handler — ctx carries the deadline from the caller; pass it to downstreams.
+Go server-side handler: ctx carries the deadline from the caller; pass that same ctx to downstreams.
+Never swap in context.Background() or context.TODO().

 func (s *server) GetOrder(ctx context.Context, req *pb.GetOrderReq) (*pb.Order, error) {

-// ctx has the caller's deadline; do NOT replace with context.Background()
+// ctx already carries the caller's deadline.
+Do NOT replace it with

 user, err := s.userClient.GetUser(ctx, &pb.GetUserReq{Id: req.UserId})